Your Nutrition Game Plan to Help Recover from COVID

 You likely feel overwhelmed right now but remember your focus is to recover as quickly as you can and to get over COVID hopefully with no long-haul issues.
 Do the best you can with your bariatric eating plan but don’t put pressure on yourself.
 This will just make you feel anxious and stressed.
 Stay with your game plan.
 Focus on your recovery, your nutrition and your self-care.
 Hopefully, you will feel better very soon.

-Registered dietitian nutritionist Dr. Susan Mitchell is host of the podcast Bariatric Surgery Success
+Registered dietitian nutritionist Dr. Susan Mitchell is host of the podcast Bariatric Surgery Success.

-Bariatric dietitian Dr. Susan Mitchell is host of the podcast Bariatric Surgery Success.
-Selected as one of the Best 35 Dietitian Podcasts, Bariatric Surgery Success was chosen from thousands of podcasts on the web ranked by traffic, social media followers, domain authority & freshness.
-Dr. Susan helps you conquer cravings, emotional eating and weight regain after bariatric surgery with a focus on your nutrition and health, journey and success.
-Read more articles by Susan!
+ABOUT THE AUTHOR Bariatric dietitian Dr. Susan Mitchell is host of the podcast Bariatric Surgery Success.
+Selected as one of the Best 35 Dietitian Podcasts, Bariatric Surgery Success was chosen from thousands of podcasts on the web ranked by traffic, social media followers, domain authority, and freshness.
+With a focus on nutrition before and after bariatric surgery, I help you eat for success while you conquer cravings, emotional eating, and weight regain. |